Investment Banking vs Management Consulting: How to Decide

 Compensation Comparison

 Both careers offer strong compensation, but investment banking pays significantly more at most career stages.
+Understanding the gap and why it exists helps you weigh this factor appropriately.

 Entry-Level Compensation